 The Chair noted the importance of understanding the broader implications of any changes to the charging methodology.
 He emphasized that while storage facilities have a unique profile, any adjustments must be carefully considered to avoid unintended consequences for other sectors or the grid’s financial stability.

+A query was raised as to whether CDCM capacity charges should be applied to storage users, given that they are formally categorised as generation.
+It was clarified that at LV/HV level, whilst no capacity charges are applied to generators’ export capacity, they do apply to the import capacity.

+Some attendees did not agree that there was a case for exempting storage from import capacity charges.
+However, they thought that this could be considered under Ofgem’s DUoS SCR.

+A query was raised about whether a Change Proposal on this issue could be raised, considering the restrictions that can apply in circumstances where a Change Proposal interacts with an ongoing SCR.
+The Ofgem representative suggested that this would depend on whether the matter is seen as something related to a change to the design of the methodology or a change to rectify a defect in the methodology.
+If it was the latter, a Change Proposal could potentially go ahead.
+There was no consensus on which category the issue fell under but this could potentially be discussed by a subgroup.

+A query was raised on the cost-reflectivity of the capacity charge.
+An attendee explained that it was a cost-reflective charge, recovering costs which aren’t fully recovered by the connection charges.
+Whilst the Access SCR had reduced the connection charges, this has resulted in increased capacity charges, making this issue raised more pronounced.
+[Please check that I’ve captured this correctly.]

 Some members raised technical points about how import capacity is currently measured and billed.
 They suggested that a more dynamic or usage-based approach might be more appropriate for storage facilities, potentially linking charges to actual power flows rather than maximum capacity.

 Members highlighted that any change would require a detailed review of the existing regulatory framework to ensure consistency and fairness across all market participants.
 They also noted the potential need for a formal proposal or consultation process if changes were to be implemented.